nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## **6. FAQ**

 **Q**: How do I install Java?<br>
 **A**: [Click Here](https://www.oracle.com/sg/java/technologies/javase-jdk11-downloads.html) and download the appropriate Java version for your operating system.

-**Q**: Where will my data be saved?
+**Q**: Where will my data be saved? <br>
 **A**: Your data will be saved in a folder called data which you can find inside your CakeCollate home folder.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: 1.
 Install CakeCollate on the computer that you want to transfer your data to. <br>
-           2. You should be able to see a folder named data inside the CakeCollate home folder. <br>
+       <p>      2.
+You should be able to see a folder named data inside the CakeCollate home folder. </p>
-           3. Replace this folder with the data folder from your original CakeCollate home folder.<br>
+       <p>      3.
+Replace this folder with the data folder from your original CakeCollate home folder.</p>

 --------------------------------------------------------------------------------------------------------------------